eshwen/phd-thesis/README.md

 - When introducing new, lesser-known scientific terms or definitions, I can do so in italics, e.g., `\emph{pileup}`
   - If, on the other hand, it is more of a colloquialism or something specific to the experiment (especially if it's a word that's used in everyday language) wrap it in quotation marks, e.g., ``` ``barrel''```
   - Italics are still fine to use for emphasis, but use them sparingly as it should, in most cases, be obvious from the syntax
+- When displaying references in the bibliography and using initials for the authors' first names, collaborations may also be rendered with initials, i.e., `C. Collaboration` instead of `CMS Collaboration`.
+To fix this, just wrap the author name in double curly braces instead of quotes or single braces, i.e., `author = {{CMS Collaboration}}`.
 - More formatting/stylistic guidelines can be found in <https://zenodo.org/record/3228336> ([local copy](helpful_docs/thesis-writing-gotchas.pdf))

 ### Questions regarding formatting